-Let me show you my 20 Favorite Sewing Tools and Notions, all that you need to start sewing as an absolute beginner!
+Let me show you my 20 Favorite Sewing Tools and Equipment, all that you need to start sewing as an absolute beginner!

 Did you already know them all?
 Have some unusual tool not listed here below?
 Teach us in comments!

-You’ll see that some of the sewing tools/notions I’m showing you aren’t exactly sewing related… but if you are able to think outside the box, you can always save some Bucks and use what you already have under your eyes!
+You’ll see that some of the sewing tools and equipment I’m showing you aren’t exactly sewing-related… but if you are able to think outside the box, you can always save some Bucks and use what you already have under your eyes!

 You might want to read the other episodes from this Sew Basic Series: